It’s summertime, and my CSA box is starting to fill with eggplant. What do I do with it? I make baba ghanoush, the Middle Eastern eggplant dip.

 - For most grilling recipes, I preheat the grill.
 Not this one; I put the eggplant on the grill the moment I start it.
 I’m not looking to sear the eggplant, just cook it through, so the sudden burst of heat isn’t necessary.
 That makes this an easy side dish – I turn the grill on a half an hour ahead of time, with the eggplant on the grate, then pull it off when the grill is preheated and it is time to cook my main course.

 - No food processor?
-Um...well, I guess you could mince everything, then pound it together with a mortar and pestle....but that seems like an awful lot of work.
-And, I think it's too thick for most blenders.
-If you've got a monster blender like a Vitamix, it would probably work, but other than that, you want a food processor.
+Um…well, I guess you could mince everything, then pound it together with a mortar and pestle….but that seems like an awful lot of work.
+And, I think it’s too thick for most blenders.
+If you’ve got a monster blender like a Vitamix, it will work, but other than that, you want a food processor.

 - No grill?
 And you read my blog?
 Wow.
 Well, roast the eggplant in the stove at 400*F until it collapses, then continue with step 2.